videlais/learning-javascript/chapter4/index.md

 #### *constructor()*

 Classes are created through the use of the `new` keyword.
 This creates an object based on the class.
-In this way, classes are often thought of as 'blueprints' for the object to be created.
+In this way, classes are often thought of as 'blueprints' for future object to be created.

 **index.js:**